 Ako is the essence of the TLRI.
 All projects are about teaching and learning.
+In a TLRI context, ako needs to be demonstrated in:

-Ako will also be embedded in how the research is undertaken; for example, through consideration of tuakana-teina relationships that will change across the team at different stages of the project.
-In a TLRI context, ako is also about building the capability of emerging or new researchers and others in the community of interest.
-Your proposal should consider the ako opportunities for everyone involved in the research to learn and lead.
-At the Full Proposal stage (not required now), applicants will also be asked to consider ako opportunities with regard to dissemination of research findings.
+- how the research is undertaken, for example, through consideration of tuakanateina relationships that will change across the team at different stages of the project - your approach to building the capability of emerging or new researchers and others in the community of interest - your approach to the dissemination of research findings.
+The Project Output Portfolio10 outlines TLRI expectations for dissemination of research findings.

-- · How will ako be demonstrated throughout this project? - · How is capability building considered in this project?
+- How will ako be demonstrated throughout this project? - How is capability building considered in this project? - How will your research findings be shared?